-A brain PET, or positron emission tomography, scan is an imaging exam that allows doctors to see how your brain functions.
+A brain PET, or positron emission tomography, the scan is an imaging exam that allows doctors to see how your brain functions.
 The scan captures images of the brain's activity after radioactive "tracers" have been absorbed into the bloodstream.
 The highlighted parts of the brain seen under a PET scanner enable doctors to see how the brain functions and detect any abnormalities.

-A brain PET allows doctors to precisely observe the function, size and shape of the brain.
+A brain PET allows doctors to precisely observe the function, size, and shape of the brain.
 Unlike other imaging exams, these allow a view of the brain's structure and how it's functioning.
 Brain PET scans allow doctors to diagnose many diseases like dementia and Alzheimer's.
 It can catch these and other diseases like cancerous growths, Parkinson's, and epilepsy in their early stages.
 If you are undergoing treatment for a brain disorder, your physician may order cranial PET scans regularly to monitor the success of the treatment.

 One of the diseases that PET scans are performed to diagnose and treat is dementia.
 Dementia is an umbrella term for disorders that impair remembering, thinking, or making decisions regarding everyday activities.
-Dementia is not a normal part of ageing, but it is increasingly common.
+Dementia is not a normal part of aging, but it is increasingly common.
 One in six people over 80 are now affected by dementia.
 There were estimated to be 5 million adult dementia patients in 2014, and this number is projected to reach 14 million by 2060.

 Some signs of dementia can include getting lost in familiar areas, the inability to do basic tasks independently, and forgetting the names of close family members and friends.

 A type of dementia that PET scans are used to diagnose is Alzheimer's disease.
 Alzheimer's is an escalating neurological disorder that presents itself similarly to most kinds of dementia.
 Alzheimer's is the prevailing cause of dementia (around 65%) and causes the brain to atrophy or shrink in size, killing brain cells.
-This shrinking leads to a progressing decline in brain function like thinking, behavioural and social skills that affect your ability to function individually.
+This shrinking leads to a progressing decline in brain function like thinking, behavioral and social skills that affect your ability to function individually.

 Alzheimer's affects around 6 million people in the United States who are over the age of 65.
 Out of these, 80% are over the age of 75.
-The symptoms and early warning signs of Alzheimer's are general forgetfulness and forgetting critical recent events, people and conversations.
-As Alzheimer's progresses, patients develop a severe level of memory impairment and lose the ability to carry out everyday tasks.
+The symptoms and early warning signs of Alzheimer's are general forgetfulness and forgetting critical recent events, people, and conversations.
+As Alzheimer's progresses, patients, develop a severe level of memory impairment and lose the ability to carry out everyday tasks.